Dylanslyter/README.md-Tool/README.md

   - [License](#license)
   - [Questions](#questions)
   ## Installation
-  you will be using node index.js with your command line to create a readme.md into your code
+  using the index.js you are allowed to use code creating a generator through your command line to create a README.md

   ## Usage
-  you woul like to use this for easily being able to create a readme.md into your code and to your github repository
+  you would use this as a shortcut to easilt create a README.md for whatever project you happen to be working on

   ## License
   MIT License

   ## Contributing
-  starter code
+  starter code, google, xpert learning

   ## Tests
-  can go into the github and test it for yourself
+  you could use my github repository anf use it and test it out

   ## Questions
   You can reach me at this email address if you have any further questions dylan.slyter@yahoo.com